Admitted Student Days are held throughout the spring semester and provide an in-depth exploration into your academic program.

 $150 Enrollment Deposit

-You can submit the enrollment deposit by mail, in person, or online.
+You can submit the enrollment deposit online, by mail, or in person.
 Your payment must be postmarked by May 1 (fall applicants) or January 1 (spring applicants).
 This deposit confirms your place for the next term and is non-refundable after the deposit deadline.

 Tip: Save a step and combine your tuition deposit with the $100 housing deposit!